Sage/streamlinejs/lib/util/flows.md

   The returned handshake object has two methods:
   `hs.wait(_)`: waits until `hs` is notified.
   `hs.notify()`: notifies `hs`.
-  Note: wait calls are not queued.
-An exception is thrown if wait is called while another wait is active.
+  Note: `wait` calls are not queued.
+An exception is thrown if wait is called while another `wait` is pending.
 * `q = flows.queue(options)`
   allocates a queue which may be used to send data asynchronously between two tasks.
   The returned queue has two methods: